wallarm/product-documentation/docs/latest/admin-en/configure-wallarm-mode.md

 The general filtration mode setting is represented as **Set filtration mode** [default](../user-guides/rules/rules.md#default-rules) rule in the **Rules** section.
 Note that endpoint-targeted filtration rules in this section have higher priority.

-### Setting up endpoint-targeted filtration rules in Wallarm Console
+### Endpoint-targeted filtration rules in Wallarm Console

 You can set filtration mode for specific branches, endpoints and relying on other conditions.
 Wallarm provides the **Set filtration mode** [rule](../user-guides/rules/rules.md) to do this.
 Such rules have higher priority than the [general filtration rule set in Wallarm Console](#setting-up-general-filtration-rule-in-wallarm-console).